tannaurus/nsm-nitro-enclave-utils/README.md

 The api of `nsm-nitro-enclave-utils` is intentionally designed to mimic `aws-nitro-enclaves-nsm-api` in an effort to make adopting it a painless process.

-⚠️ This crate is functional but its API is changing rapidly until further notice.

 ## Features

 | Name                   |                                                                                              Description                                                                                              | Wasm Support | Cargo feature |